beckyphan/beckyphan.github.io/_posts/2020-08-31-javascript_project_newtrition.markdown

 The metadata can be encapsulated in an object and passed in as a variable, as well as the body data.

 Generally, with working fetch requests, I'll be able to accomplish what I need in that 2nd .then().
 .catch() is a way I can catch silent errors and handle unexpected events/do something with that error message.
+Adding a .ca

-#### rails as an api, rendering json
+### rails as an api, rendering json
 As opposed to sending out data viewable through our ERB, we are returning serialized json data and rendering that data into readable data on the SPA.

-#### js object orientation, class, constructors, inheritance
+### js object orientation, class, constructors, inheritance
 For my project, my data existed on the backend with rails, and instances of these objects were simply created using a class constructor.
-There was no need for any use of inheritance to extend features or
+There was no need for any use of inheritance to extend any features.